If you’ve smoked for a long time, you should consider getting screened for lung cancer, which is done using a low-dose CT scan.

 We recommend screening if you:

 Research shows that screening with low-dose CT scans can reduce the risk of death from lung cancer for people at high risk of getting the disease.
-These scans have about five times less radiation than conventional CT scans.
+At MSK, we work to ensure that we are delivering the lowest CT radiation dose possible while still getting highly accurate scans.

-We also offer an online tool that can help you better understand your risk as well as screening services for those who are at high risk.
-Learn more about our screening decision tool.
+We also offer an online quiz that can help you better understand your risk as well as screening services for those who are at high risk.
+Learn more about our lung cancer screening quiz.

 Lung cancer screening is not a substitute for quitting smoking.
 We know it’s tough.
 But if you’re a smoker and you’re thinking about getting screened for lung cancer, we urge you to give our tobacco treatment program a call.